ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 {% capture exercise %}

 <h3> Exercise 5.2.1 </h3>
-<p style="font-size:18px;">Lets do one exercise that can further show, why classes are great for creating reusable code.
+<p >Lets do one exercise that can further show, why classes are great for creating reusable code.
 Try to write a function called "Statistics".
 This class will be a "behavioural" class, meaning it does not need to hold own data but rather holds some methods, that belong to the same topic.
 In that class, define functions that calculate the mean, the variance and the standard deviation of a given list.
 Then use that class to calculate these metrics of an arbitrary list. </p>
-<p style="font-size:18px;"> Hint: For the standard deviation you need to take the square root.
+<p > Hint: For the standard deviation you need to take the square root.
 You can do that with pythons built-in math module.
 You can use it like this: </p>
 ```python
 import math
 math.sqrt(24)
 ```
-<p style="font-size:18px;">Try to work out the solution yourself first!
+<p >Try to work out the solution yourself first!
 There is some starter code below, in case you get stuck though.</p>

 {::options parse_block_html="true" /}